First things first, that’s not a click-bait title.

 If you think Pinterest is just for women that want to look at recipes and outfits, think again.

-The screenshot above is for a personal finance blog that Ben and I started a couple years ago.
+The screenshot above is for a personal finance blog that Ben and I started a couple of years ago.

 Probably the last topic you’d ever expect to do well on Pinterest.
 (At least that’s what I thought, as a 20-something male who’s never used Pinterest in his life).